joostice/statement-of-objects/joostice-statement-of-objects.md

 	2.3.
 Campaigns Against Injustice

 	2.4.
-Whistleblowing and Whistleblower Protection
+Whistle-blowing and infrastructure that supports and protects Whistle-blowers

 	2.5.
 ‘Public interest’ is to be determined by the committee of management.
 ‘Public’ is to be understood in the broadest, global, terms.